-As the new year arrives, it's a natural time to start thinking of practices that will help us improve our lives.
+Each time we get online, we are bombarded with practices which help us improve our lives.
+There are so many things we could be doing.
 Our first inclination is to start with how we can improve our bodies, so we make resolutions regarding our diets and good intentions to exercise.
 We also realize that we need to nurture our minds, so we observe the practice of reading a new book or taking a class.
 But, it's much harder to identify ways to attend to our spirituality.

 First, it is important to begin with understanding what spirituality is to you.
 I believe spirituality is our desire to find a closer connection to God.
 The process of developing our spirituality means first agreeing that we won't know everything.
 This is the nature of faith: opening ourselves to questions we may never fully answer.